 The micro abrasive waterjet is the ideal tool for ultimate flexibility in fine mechanics production with capability to cut, drill and also remove material three-dimensionally (turning and milling).
 It can be used in virtually all materials.
+It is a non-thermal process that does not change material properties.
 The fact that it is effective also in combined materials is an important advantage in cases of materials having disparate material properties such as for example carbon fibre reinforced epoxy with mold-in titanium parts.

 Micro abrasive waterjets operate like traditional abrasive waterjets and share the general benefits of the process such as non-thermal cutting of virtually any material.
 However, this new technology takes the results to a higher level of accuracy.
 Whereas traditional abrasive waterjets have diameters down to 0.4 mm (0.38 mm), micro abrasive waterjets are even finer.
 Typical micro abrasive waterjet sizes are 0.3 mm and 0.2 mm and ongoing development will soon result in even smaller sizes.

 A micro abrasive waterjet can cut minute parts with high precision and excellent surface finish.
 Moreover, it can in fact also be used to cut precision features in larger parts.
 Depending on the part material and size, tolerances can come down to ±0.01 mm.
 Normally, surface roughness values below 1.6 µm (Ra) can be accomplished, and for hard material roughness values below 0.8 µm (Ra) are often obtainable.